yaritaft/minesweeper_tsed/README.md

 ### Decisions
 #### Architecture

-The architecture of this project was made by doing TDD and conceptos from DDD (domain driven design).
-The idea is to have a decoupled architecture, that is why the core service is framework agnostic.
-Moreover, that is why every service is injectable, even the database.
+The architecture of this project was made by applying TDD and concepts from DDD (domain driven design).
+The idea is to have a decoupled architecture.
+That is why the core service is framework agnostic.
+Moreover, every service is injectable, even the ORM and database.
 The database can be replaced by modifying the ORM service without having to modify the rest of the code.( If interfaces are followed).

+The app is splitted into three different services:
+- Session ( manages sessions and okens)
+- Game (manages game data, create new game, view games, updated games, save, restore)
+- User (manages User data, login, register)

 #### Language

-Typescript was selected because of it's interoperability with backend and frontend and it's safety regarding stacic type checks.
+Typescript was selected because of its interoperability with backend and frontend and its safety regarding stacic type checks.

 #### Database